Monday, 20 March 2023

 Using hammers concealed in their handbags, they smashed the large display windows in the new department stores.
 They burned "Votes for Women" in acid on those bastions of male privilege, golf courses.
 More dangerously, they turned to arson, carefully directed at empty buildings.

-When jailed, as many of them were, they went on hunger strikes, a protest tactic they invented.
+When jailed, they went on hunger strikes, a protest tactic they invented.
 Mahatma Gandhi, a young lawyer in England at the time, took notice.
 He later used the technique in his campaign to free India from British rule.

-The first suffragette poster here -- perhaps the most famous of them -- refers to an act Parliament passed in 1913.
+The first suffragette poster here -- perhaps the most striking and famous of them -- refers to an act Parliament passed in 1913.
 It allowed the authorities to release jailed suffragettes who went on hunger strikes when they became dangerously thin, then rearrest them after they fattened up to complete their sentence.
 The Suffragettes dubbed it "The Cat and Mouse Act."
-I bought a copy of the poster and kept it in my office in my professorial days.

 The Liberal Party was in power in Britain when the act was passed, and the suffragettes of the WSPU (The UK Women's Social and Political Union) made the most of the law's conflict with proclaimed Liberal values of justice, freedom, and tolerance.

-The failure of this act made the concession of women's suffrage in the UK almost inevitable.
+The failure of the Cat and Mouse Act act made the concession of women's suffrage in the UK almost inevitable.
 The measure was postponed by the outbreak of the First World War in 1914, but women over 30 gained the vote in 1918.
 In 1928 the vote was extended equally to all women and all men over the age of 21.
 Only men who were heads of households had the vote before then.

 The poster "Convicts and Lunatics have no vote" emphasizes the fact that women, even the most well educated women, were classed with convicts and the mentally incompetent in being denied the right to vote for Parliament.